Noorae/Recipe-App/README.md

 ## Description

 Recipe App is a simple android mobile app for managing and adding your own recipes.
+Get inspiration from api fetched recipes to create your own.
 Application also has a feature to manage your shopping list.

 <div align="center">